17 Signs of a Condescending Person in Relationships & How to Deal

 7. They treat domestic workers with disrespect

 As the partner of a condescending person, you may think you are going through a lot.
-However, a condescending person treats their staff and domestic workers unpleasantly.
-They feel these people are certainly below them and deserve no recognition or honor.
+However, a condescending person also treats their staff and domestic workers in an unpleasant manner.
+They may feel these people are certainly below them and deserve no recognition or honor.

-They may overwork their partner and inconvenience them with the excuse that they pay them.
-In addition, a condescending person can call their workers at odd hours, expecting undivided attention.
+They may overwork their partner and inconvenience them, using the excuse that they are being paid.
+Additionally, a condescending person may call their workers at odd hours, expecting undivided attention.

 8. They judge their partner and others